mhanco/jurity_examples/docs/fairness_metrics_practitioners_guide.md

 Interpretation:
 - Protected/Majority ratio ≥ 0.80 = passes regulatory threshold
 - Ratio < 0.80 = regulatory red flag requiring business necessity defense
-- Ratio < 0.70 = high legal risk, immediate intervention needed
+- Ratio < 0.70 = high risk, immediate intervention needed

+Note: Thresholds below 0.80 are used in EEOC screening guidance, but finer gradations (e.g., 0.70) are not part of any legal standard—they are risk indicators for internal auditing.
 ---

 ### Statistical Parity (SP)